-SOC 343 | Introduction to Group Counseling | 3 credits
+SOC-343 | Introduction to Group Counseling | 3 credits

 This course provides an exploration of the approaches and process of group therapy that integrates ideas from different perspectives of group counseling.
 Students will gain an understanding of group process and the skills and techniques related to the stages of group processing, and the application of group strategies to specific group counseling issues and populations.
-Prerequisites: SOC 341.
+Prerequisites: SOC-341.

-SOC 360 | Minority Studies | 3 credits
+SOC-360 | Minority Studies | 3 credits

 This course offers a study of racial and ethnic minorities.
-In addition to an emphasis upon dominant minority relations, students will focus upon the unique experiences of Native Americans (a special emphasis will be placed upon the Native American experience in the state of South Dakota), East and Southeast Asian Americans, Middle Eastern Americans, African Americans, Latino/a Americans and European Americans.
+In addition to an emphasis upon dominant-minority relations, students will focus upon the unique experiences of Native Americans (a special emphasis will be placed upon the Native American experience in the state of South Dakota), East and Southeast Asian Americans, Middle Eastern Americans, African Americans, Latino/a Americans and European Americans.
 Students will also consider religious minorities and past and present sexual discrimination found in the United States.

-SOC 377 | Human Relations Skills | 3 credits
+SOC-377 | Human Relations Skills | 3 credits

-This course is concerned with helping students develop an awareness of and understanding into the various theoretical premises surrounding issues of diversity and multiculturalism.
-There is an emphasis placed on recognizing and dealing with biases, stereotyping, power and privilege, difference and identity.
-Techniques to enhance interpersonal relations as well as classroom instruction in today's multicultural classrooms are addressed.
-This course meets the South Dakota Human Relations requirement for all individuals desiring to be certified to teach in South Dakota.
+This course is concerned with helping students develop an awareness and understanding of the various theoretical premises surrounding issues of diversity and multiculturalism.
+There is an emphasis placed on expressing one's self and engaging in perspective-taking as we recognize the reality of biases, stereotyping, power and privilege, difference and identity.
+Techniques to enhance interpersonal relations through emotional intelligence and the use of social emotional learning practices are taught and practiced.

-SOC 480 | Sociological Theory | 3 credits
+SOC-480 | Sociological Theory | 3 credits

 Students will study classical and contemporary sociological theory, including a survey of the major European and American founders of the discipline.
-Prerequisites: SOC 100.
+Prerequisites: SOC-100.